How to Use Google’s “People Also Ask” (PAA) Tool to Enhance Your Content Marketing Performance

 In 2015, Google debuted a new feature.
 For every search question, users would now get a new snippet featuring other related questions, termed the “People Also Ask” box.

-Of course, like any new UX addition, the value of the People Also Ask, or PAA, box was only realized over time.
 Until 2016, Google kept refining the PAA box.
 It underwent name changes from “People Also Ask” to “Related Queries” and back to “People Also Ask.”
 It also underwent an interface change to include a short snippet from the featured website.

 You might wonder how such a seemingly small change might affect user clicking patterns.
 In fact, you’re not the only one.
 Various SEO research agencies have tried to understand the purpose and logic of the PAA algorithm.
-At first glance, it seems Google developed the PAA box as a way to get users to eventually click on related ads.

-Of course, revenue isn’t everything.
 Google’s PAA box works on a complex algorithm that aims to better understand user queries and is part of what makes Google the world’s No. 1 search engine.
 Patented as “generating related questions for search queries” we might never know exactly how the PAA box works.
-What we do know is that, based on the results we see, there are many ways to use it to rank better, get featured, and eventually benefit from the clicks!

 Read on to find out more about the Google’s people also ask related questions and how to optimize for people also ask.

 The “People Also Ask” box aimed to help people in their search journey.
 It typically does not include the answer to the query itself, but rather provides leads for users to follow up on.
-By 2017, the people also asked box was a solidly developed feature that appeared in 85% of search results.
-It usually has four leading questions and moves around the page.

-Unlike the People Also Search For (PASF) box, which only reveals itself after returning to the query from the site, the People also ask box is a permanent fixture that expands to offer answers to the questions clicked on.
+Unlike the People Also Search For (PASF) box, which only reveals itself after returning to the query from the site, the People also ask box is a permanent feature that expands to offer answers to the questions clicked on.

 However, once you click on a question to expand it, more questions appear below it.
 The total number of questions can thus grow to absurd lengths (Britney Muller reached a count of 200 questions!).
 This lengthening spiral pushes down organic results, and thus featuring in People also ask for box is becoming increasingly important to stay relevant.